SARA WHITE, PHD, BCBA-D: CLINICAL DIRECTOR

 Intensity of ABA treatment is ultimately based upon the family’s preference for intensity and financial ability.
 Treatment recommendations by Dr. Sara White, clinical child psychologist and BCBA-D, will be given to the family to aid in developing a treatment plan.

 Yes.
 Please speak to the front office about current wait times.
-As of Fall 2016, the wait time for diagnosis is at least 12 months.

 Fill out the AUTISM DIAGNOSIS NEW PATIENT Intake Packet and mail it back to us.
 Only once the completed documents is received can the diagnostic process begin.